-First-trimester biomarker may help identify early GDM riskAugust 9th, 2013 in Obstetrics & gynaecology /
+First-trimester biomarker may help identify early GDM riskAugust 9, 2013 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Glycosylated fibronectin may be able to identify pregnant women during the first trimester at risk for developing gestational diabetes mellitus (GDM), according to a study published online Aug.
 5 in Obstetrics & Gynecology.